Question: Does the University of Maryland University College offer Stateside Associate of Arts (AA) degrees?

 Will front-line staff on military installations be able to actively market AA degree programs?

 Front-line staff may only actively market the programs as listed in the memorandum of understanding (MOU) if one exists with the particular installation.
 The majority of military installations have local community colleges with an existing MOU.
-However, if a prospective student enters a UMUC office to inquire about AA program availability, staff may direct these students to the UMUC online AA programs.
+However, if a prospective student enters a University of Maryland University College office to inquire about AA program availability, staff may direct these students to the University's online AA programs.

 When will the website and Catalog be updated to reflect this new opportunity?

 The website is currently updated.
 The catalog will be updated for the next academic year.

 On a strategic level, should we still promote and encourage our alliance partner schools on military installations?

 If the local community college is the better choice for a prospective student, then the prospect should be encouraged to attend that institution.

 Regarding eligibility and outreach, if an active student did not previously qualify for admission to an AA degree program, will he/she be allowed to pursue the AA under their original catalog year?

 As long as a student maintains continuous enrollment of two years taking a course, then he/she would stay under the original catalog requirements.
 However, if the student breaks enrollment, then requirements under the catalog in effect at the time of application would apply.